-- Growth in cyber risk and online fraud is impacting both income levels and reputation – plus certified protection for not-for-profit groups working with government is likely to become mandatory.
+- Growth in cyber risk and online fraud can impact both income levels and reputation – plus certified protection for not-for-profit groups working with government is likely to become mandatory.

 - Donation and legacies continue to be erratic due to recent economic circumstances.
-The long dip in volunteering – again due to economic pressures – has only recently started to rise again.
+People’s willingness to volunteer can also be impacted by economic pressures and other external influences.

-- Third party and employee fraud has risen too largely down to weaknesses in digital protection.
-Sometimes opportunist, sometimes organised, we’ve seen it range from rogue trustees or officers and temporary workers to volunteers too.
+- Third party and employee fraud has risen too, often due to weaknesses in digital processes and protection.
+Sometimes these are opportunist, sometimes organised, we’ve seen it range from rogue trustees or officers and temporary workers to volunteers too.

 - The speed and growth of social media and a constant broadcast news cycle can put your organisation and its reputation under the spotlight in an instant.
 Whether claims are warranted or mischievous, they can have a lasting impact.

-- Where charities have supply chains, identifying labour abuse and slavery is now enshrined in the new Modern Slavery Act 2015: with unlimited fines, ignorance is no longer a defence.
+- Where charities have supply chains, identifying labour abuse and slavery is enshrined in the new Modern Slavery Act 2015: with unlimited fines, Ignorance of the law is not a defence.

-- Contract management and outsourcing remains a problem area; better in-house charity insurance control is needed and mitigation by specialist voluntary sector insurance solutions should not be overlooked.
+- Contract management and outsourcing can be a problem area; better in-house charity insurance control is needed and mitigation by specialist voluntary sector insurance solutions should not be overlooked.